kstephens/abstracting_services_in_ruby/hack_night/README.txt

 * Using the default ASIR Coder and Transport to access a service using a client Proxy.
 * Using a Subprocess Transport.
 * Creating new Coders.
-* Creating an HTTP transport using
+* Creating an HTTP transport using HTTPClient
-* Chainging coders.
+* Chaining coders.
 * Using Broadcast Transports for logging.